 - Your stock was issued after August 10, 1993

 - The stock was issued by a domestic C-Corp

-- The company is a Qualifying Small Business (QSB); it must be valued below $50 million at the time the stock is issued to you and immediately thereafter, along with meeting other QSB criteria
+- The company is a Qualifying Small Business (QSB); it must be valued below $50 million from the time the stock is issued to you through the time you sell it, along with meeting other QSB criteria

 - You’ve held the stock for 5 years or more

 - The company is actively running; at least 80% of assets must be in use and not held for investment purposes

 Let’s take a closer look at some of those QSBS rules.

 The stock must be issued by a domestic C-Corp